grafana/agent/docs/sources/flow/monitoring/debugging.md

 ![](../../../assets/ui-home-page.png)

-The home page shows a table of running components along with their health.
+The home page shows a table of components defined in the config file along with their health.
 Clicking **View** navigates to the [Component detail page](#component-detail-page) for that component.

 Clicking the Grafana Agent logo navigates back to the home page.